CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 ## Suite Components:

-1) **Maestro Workflow Conductor**: It is a Python-based workflow manager that MuMMI uses to run the macro model on partitions of the nodes, run inference on lipid patches in order to determine their importance, instantiate the CG setup jobs, spawn and track theCG simulations on the important patches, and run the in situ analysis.
+1) **Maestro Workflow Conductor**: This component is a Python-based WM that MuMMI uses to run the macro model on partitions of the nodes, run inference on lipid patches in order to determine their importance, instantiate the CG setup jobs, spawn and track the CG simulations on the important patches, and run the in situ analysis.
 It interfaces with Flux in the backend.
-[GitHub Link](https://github.com/LLNL/maestrowf)
+For more information, refer to [Maestro on GitHub](https://github.com/LLNL/maestrowf).

-2) **Flux**:is the resource manager that MuMMI uses to allow the workflow manager to break up the allocated nodes in custom, optimized ways.
+2) **Flux**: This component is the resource manager that MuMMI uses to allow the WM to break up the allocated nodes in custom, optimized ways.
 You can configure and run it inside of allocated jobs after the scheduler optimally places them on the nodes.
-Flux assigns the jobs picked out in Maestro to the backend scheduler.
-MuMMI uses a Maestro plugin for Flux to allow WM’s interface to remain virtually independent of the ongoing development within Flux and to allow the option to switch schedulers in the future.
-[GitHub Link](https://flux-framework.github.io/)
+Flux assigns the jobs selected in Maestro to the backend scheduler.
+MuMMI uses a Maestro plugin for Flux to allow the WM’s interface to remain virtually independent of the ongoing development within Flux and to allow the option to switch schedulers in the future.
+For more information, refer to [Flux on GitHub](https://flux-framework.github.io/).

-3) **ddcMD**: It is Lawrence Livermore National Laboratory's (LLNL’s) own GPU-accelerated MD software that utilizes the Martini force field and it is faster than competitors such as AMBER, GROMACS, etc.  MuMMI uses ddcMD in two ways:
+3) **ddcMD**: This component is Lawrence Livermore National Laboratory's own GPU-accelerated MD software that uses the Martini force field and it is faster than competitors such as AMBER, GROMACS, and so on.
+MuMMI uses ddcMD in two ways:
    1) MuMMI uses a CPU-only version of it to integrate protein equations of motion in the macro model and
-   2) MuMMI uses a customized GPU (graphics processing unit) version of it for the micro model CG simulations utilizing the Martini force field. [ddcMD_GitHub Link](https://github/com/LLNL/ddcMD) and [ddcMD-utilities_GitHub Link](https://github/com/LLNL/ddcmdconverter)
+   2) MuMMI uses a customized GPU version of it for the micro model CG simulations using the Martini force field.
+For more information, refer to [ddcMD_on GitHub](https://github/com/LLNL/ddcMD) and [ddcMD-utilities_on GitHub](https://github/com/LLNL/ddcmdconverter).

-4) **GridSim2D/Moose**: This is the finite element software implementing the equations of motion for the lipids within the dynamic density functional theory framework that is the larger part of the macro model.
+4) **GridSim2D/Moose**: This component is the finite element software implementing the equations of motion for the lipids within the dynamic density functional theory framework that is the larger part of the macro model.
 MuMMI implements the other part of the macro model using a CPU-only version of ddcMD to simulate the protein beads on the lipid membrane, which interact through potentials of mean force.
-[GitHub Link](??)
+For more information, refer to (link TBD) [GridSim2D/Moose on GitHub](??).

-5) **DataBroker(DBR)**: The Pilot 2 team investigated this component for improving data management and I/O (Input/output) operations and allowing fast data storage and retrieval with database-level fault tolerance.
-[GitHub Link](https://github.com/LLNL/pytaridx)
+5) **Data Broker**: The Pilot 2 team investigated this component for improving data management, improving Input/output operations, and allowing fast data storage and retrieval with database-level fault tolerance.
+For more information, refer to [pytaridx on GitHub](https://github.com/LLNL/pytaridx).

-6) **DynIm** is the dynamic importance sampling software that seems to interface with the MuMMI workflow manager (for running inference).
-[GitHub Link](https://github.com/CBIIT/NCI-DOE-Collab-Pilot2-DynIm)
+6) **DynIm**: This component is the dynamic importance sampling software that seems to interface with the MuMMI WM (for running inference).
+For more information, refer to [DynIm on GitHub](https://github.com/CBIIT/NCI-DOE-Collab-Pilot2-DynIm).

-7) **MemSurfer** is an analysis tool that is not part of the MuMMI workflow, is an efficient and versatile tool to compute and analyze membrane surfaces found in a wide variety of large-scale molecular simulations.
-[GitHub Link](https://github.com/CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer)
+7) **MemSurfer**: This component is an analysis tool that is not part of the MuMMI workflow.
+MemSurfer is an efficient and versatile tool to compute and analyze membrane surfaces found in a wide variety of large-scale molecular simulations.
+For more information, refer to [MemSurfer on GitHub](https://github.com/CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer).

 ![MuMMI Components](Images/mummi_component_scheme.png)